jhsu802701/howto_rails_profile_pic/02-show.md

 end
 ```
 * Enter the command "sh seed.sh".
+* Add the line "public/uploads/" to the end of the .gitignore file.
+This is necessary to keep the uploaded and seeded pictures out of the source code.
 * Enter the command "sh git_check.sh".
 * Enter the following commands:
 ```